cncf/tag-security/governance/tech-lead-transition.md

-# Tech Lead transition checklist
+# Tech Lead Transition Checklist

 This checklist should be copied into a new issue for when a new tech lead(s) is needed.